 Patients who require ongoing Schedule II-V controlled substances must be seen every 3 months until stable for 6 months, then every 6 months thereafter.
 These medicines will not be prescribed without signing and abiding by our Controlled Substances Contract.
 Narcotics (such as hydrocodone and Tylenol III with codeine) and benzodiazepines (such as Valium and Xanax) are not prescribed for regular, long-term use.
 You will be referred to a pain management doctor or psychiatrist if that is desired or needed.

-Using Your Health Savings Account (HSA) Card or Submitting Expenses to Your Insurance for Reimbursement
+Using your HSA Card and Submitting Expenses to Your Insurance for Reimbursement

-Monthly membership fees are not considered to be a qualified medical expense by the IRS, but all other expenses can be applied to your HSA or submitted to insurance if desired (reimbursement will likely be at out-of-network rates).
+Monthly membership fees are not yet considered to be a qualified medical expense by the IRS (although there is some movement on Capitol Hill in the right direction), but all other expenses can be applied to your HSA or submitted to insurance if desired (reimbursement will likely be at out-of-network rates).
 If you would like other expenses to be billed to an HSA card, simply call us (972-914-9421) and we will add it to your file.
-Regular TLC Family Health members consider most expenses (outside the monthly membership fees) too small to go through the trouble of submitting them to insurance; however, If you are an insured à la carte patient, you may ask for a superbill for office visits so those expenses can be submitted.
+Gold TLC Family Health members consider most expenses (outside the monthly membership fees) too small to go through the trouble of submitting them to insurance; however, If you are an insured silver member, you may ask for a superbill for office visits so those expenses can be submitted.
 Unfortunately, because I have opted out of Medicare, Medicare patients cannot submit bills for reimbursement.
 If you have Medicare, you must agree to this stipulation (by signing a Medicare Private Contract, available for download from our Forms page).

 TLC (Therapeutic Lifestyle Changes)